Genesee Community College: Athletics

 Genesee Community College currently has 14 intercollegiate men's and women's teams in basketball, baseball, lacrosse, soccer, softball, golf, swimming, cheerleading, and volleyball.
 Collectively, they are known as the Cougars, and their colors are blue and gold.

 Roz Steiner Gallery

 The Roz Steiner Gallery is Genesee Community College's (GCC) only gallery and is located in Batavia, New York, United States.
 The gallery is located in GCC's Center for the Arts, to the east of the Stuart Steiner Theatre lobby.
 The Roz Steiner Gallery opened in spring 2011.
 While the Steiner Gallery does not house a permanent collection, it typically features three professional exhibitions and two student-work exhibitions each academic year.
 The gallery was financed with funding from the State University of New York Construction Fund, and gifts from the Genesee Community College Foundation and Genesee Community College Association.

 Media

-GCC also has a radio station called The Music.
-It can be heard on 90.7 FM and online.
-It broadcasts to an approximately 25 mi radius of the school.
+GCC formerly had a radio station called WGCC-FM The Music.
+It was heard on 90.7 FM and online.
+It broadcast to an approximately 25 mi radius of the school.
+The station rights were sold to Family Life Ministries in late 2022 and eventually became known as WCOM-FM, transmitting out of Kendall.